Deformations of Calabi-Yau varieties with $k$-liminal singularities: Preliminaries

+A similar construction works in the analytic category, where we view an analytic stack as a functor on the category of complex analytic spaces.
+This allows for the possibility that, in Definition~\ref{defnCY}, $Y$ is a compact analytic, not necessarily algebraic space. \end{definition}

 As in Definition~\ref{def1.8}, let $X^{\#}$ be the weighted blowup of $X$, with $\uhX$ the associated stack, and let $\hX$ be an arbitrary log resolution.
 Given a projective $Y$ with isolated weighted homogeneous hypersurface singularities, we define $\uhY$ as before and let $\pi\colon \hY \to Y$ be a log resolution.
 To avoid confusion, we denote the exceptional divisor of $\pi\colon \hX \to X$ or $\pi\colon \hY \to Y$ by $\widehat{E}$.
 We claim that, in the statement of Lemmas~\ref{0.2.1} and \ref{0.2}, we can replace ordinary cohomology with stack cohomology.
-The main point is an extension of Lemma~\ref{biratinv}:
+First, we recall the following definition, due to Steenbrink \cite[\S1]{Steenvanishing}, \cite[\S2]{SteenCompositio}: